nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Using this guide
 This guide is meant to describe and explain how to use Get Jack'd, including the various commands and inputs.
 Here are some things to take note of while using this guide:
-* A  ⚠️ symbol indicates something important to note
+* ⚠️ indicates something important to note

-* A   ❗   symbol indicates something very important to note, failure to adhere to it may cause the program to crash.
+* ❗ indicates something very important to note, failure to adhere to it may cause the program to crash.

 * Words wrapped in square braces `[words]` are parameters, they are the parts of the command that you can change.